-To provide the best learning experience, it is suggested that counties receive submissions in this class prior to the exhibition date to allow a judge adequate time to read the submissions and provide meaningful review.
+To provide the best learning experience, Creative Writing exhibits must be submitted to azepp2@illinois.edu by Friday, June 18, 2021 to allow a judge adequate time to read the submissions and provide meaningful review.
 Each member may submit only one entry per class.
 Each entry is to be typewritten on 8 1⁄2" x 11" paper and include the exhibitor's name.
 Entries must be original and written for the 4-H project.
 Stories should be double-spaced.
 Poems may be single-spaced.